quietly-turning/Lua-For-SM5/_Actors/Sprite.md

 # Section 1.3 &mdash; Sprite

 *Sprite* actors can be used to load, display, and manipulate image and video data in StepMania 5.
-If want to load a png graphic and move it around, or animate a character from a sprite sheet, or play a video file, then the *Sprite* actor is what you're looking for.
+If you want to load a png graphic and move it around, or animate a character from a sprite sheet, or play a video file, then the *Sprite* actor is what you're looking for.

 See the page on [Supported File Extensions]({{site.baseurl}}/Actors/Supported-File-Extensions.html) for a complete list of which filetypes are supported.